odhondt/eo_tools/README.md

         - Explore products by displaying their footprint on a folium map (custom function)
         - Show remote and local images on top of folium maps in the notebook
 - Example notebooks can be found in the `notebooks/` folder

+## Usage
+- It works as a dev container for VSCode.
+    - Clone into the location of your choice.
+    - Volumes paths can be changed in `docker-compose.yml`.
+    - After opening the main directory, VSCode should detect the devcontainer file and ask to build the container.
+Once the container is running, the example notebooks can be used.